bgrimstad/splinter/README.md

 [![license](https://img.shields.io/github/license/bgrimstad/splinter.svg?style=flat-square)]()

 ## SPLINTER
 SPLINTER (SPLine INTERpolation) is a library for *multivariate function approximation with splines*.
 The library can be used for function approximation, regression, data smoothing, data reduction, and much more.
-Spline approximations are represented by a speedy C++ implementation of the tensor product B-spline.
+Spline approximations are represented by a speedy and numerically stable C++ implementation of the tensor product B-spline.

-The B-spline consists of piecewise polynomial basis functions, offering a high flexibility and smoothness.
-The B-spline can be fitted to data using ordinary least squares (OLS), possibly with regularization.
-The library also offers construction of penalized splines (P-splines).
+The B-spline consists of piecewise polynomial basis functions, and allows the user to control its flexibility and smoothness.
+The B-spline can be fitted to data using ordinary least squares (OLS) and weighted least squares (WLS), possibly including regularization such as in penalized splines (P-splines).

 ![Illustration of a B-spline](assets/bspline.png)
 Figure: Illustration of a bicubic B-spline generated with the SPLINTER library.